bdorschner/INFOSYS424Project/README.md

 | Create Cohesive CSS Framwork| 2                               | 2.5 hours    | 7             | High              | Everyone                |
 | Generate Content for Pages  | 1                               | 2 hours      | 5             | Average           | Everyone                |

+Daily Scrum Meetings

+For the first two meetings what is done the next meeting is what we said we would do.
+For the third meeting the sprint was completed as we were all leaving for spring break.

+3/2/23

+Al and Drew: Attained user stories and added them to README
+Jacob: Updated trello board and created website framework with navigation bar after creating justinmind prototype
+Michael: Created spring backlog of user stories
+Brian: Notetaking and app.js framework

+3/7/23

+Drew: Created burndown chart
+Al: Implemented About us page
+Brian: Implemented resources page sample
+Jacob: Updated app.js with dynamic uses
+Michael: Wrote detailed project description

+3/9/23

+Completed sprint review meeting and met with other team